oVirt/ovirt-site/source/feature/multihostnetworkconfiguration.html.md

 #### Phase 1

-A new property 'apply' will be added to 'Update Network' command which triggers the hosts network configuration sync with the update network definition.
-The 'UpdateNetworkCommand' will be changed to a non-transactive.
+Updating a network will trigger sync the change to all of the hosts: The 'UpdateNetworkCommand' will be changed to a non-transactive.
 Its execution will be consisted of 2 steps:
 # Updating the network logical definition on the DB and handles vnic profile accordingly (remove all if network changed to non-vm network) will run in a new transaction scope.

 1. Applying the network changes by executing a 'setup networks' command for each host which the network is assigned to.